Apnea: Cause

-Apnea can be involuntary—for example, drug-induced (such as by opiate toxicity), mechanically / physiologically induced (for example, by strangulation or choking), or a consequence of neurological disease or trauma.
+Apnea can be involuntary—for example, drug-induced (such as opioid-induced hypoventilation), mechanically / physiologically induced (for example, by strangulation or choking), or a consequence of neurological disease or trauma.
 During sleep, people with severe sleep apnea can have over thirty episodes of intermittent apnea per hour every night.

 Apnea can also be observed during periods of heightened emotion, such as during crying or accompanied by the Valsalva maneuver when a person laughs.
 Apnea is a common feature of sobbing while crying, characterized by slow but deep and erratic breathing followed by brief periods of breath holding.

 Another example of apnea are breath-holding spells; these are sometimes emotional in cause and are usually observed in children as a result of frustration, emotional stress and other psychological extremes.

 Voluntary apnea can be achieved by closing the vocal cords, simultaneously keeping the mouth closed and blocking the nasal vestibule, or constantly activating expiratory muscles, not allowing any inspiration.